timber/docs/content/v2/reference/timber-urlhelper.md

 Returns the url path parameters, or a single parameter if given an index.

-Normalizes REQUEST_URI to lower-case.
 Returns false if given a non-existent index.

 `get_params( bool|int $i = false )`